DatadudeDev/ShockGPT/README.md

 > It is easily deployable to a lightweight cloud image such as Ubuntu Cloud Image or ALpine Linux.
 (A universal docker image is coming soon)

 > Runs on localhost by default.
-Simply expose to a reverse proxy for WAN access via FQDN.
+Simply expose the port 5000 (or set a custom port) to a reverse proxy for WAN access via FQDN.
 Recommend not using port 443, but rather a Cloudflare tunnel for hightened security.

 > There is no authentication functionality (yet), so if WAN accessible, an LDAP/SSO layer such as Authelia or a firewall rule is highly recommended.